-With the assistance of Medicare, fertility treatment is now more affordable.
+With Medicare’s assistance, fertility treatment is now more affordable.
 There have been substantial reductions in the cost of many fertility treatments since the introduction of the Federal Government Medicare Safety Net program.
-The savings generated from these out-of-pocket cost reductions have made fertility treatment more affordable for many couples.
+The savings generated from these out-of-pocket cost reductions have made fertility treatment more financially accessible for many couples.

 Please remember, it is important that your referral letter to your specialist is current while you are undergoing fertility treatment, thereby ensuring you receive the Medicare rebate.
 You can check this by phoning your City Fertility specialist’s consulting rooms.